ellysh/bash-programming-from-scratch/manuscript/BashScripting/functions.md

 This [article](https://www.thegeekdiary.com/understanding-proc-meminfo-file-analyzing-memory-utilization-in-linux/) provides more details about fields of the `meminfo` file.

-Typing the `cat` command for printing the `meminfo` file content takes time.
+Typing the `cat` command for printing the `meminfo` file contents takes time.
 We can declare the function with a short name for that.
 Here is an example of this function:
 {line-numbers: false, format: Bash}
 ```
 mem() { cat /proc/meminfo; }